JBRECLLC/bpgpt/prompts/insight/multiprompt dec 19/2 - request for research topics.md

    - **Relevance:** Ensure all topics are relevant to the audience's needs.
 Consider macroecnomics, demography, manufacturing, sociology, supply chain, financial markets, labor markets, real estate markets, and technological innovation.

 **Once you have identified a range of research topics, we will use them as a springboard for deeper analysis in the following steps.
 Let's focus on generating these research topics with precision and relevance.**

+**We are currently generating content for the "Current Conditions" Section of the report, so your Research Topics need to consider "Current Conditions"**